malvikasharan/APRICOT/README.md

                         | classification_key-2_selected_data.csv    # ... based on user provided classification keys.
 ````

-##annoscore
+###annoscore

-A. Methods involved in feature-based scoring of the predicted domains
+Methods involved in feature-based scoring of the predicted domains

 1. Chemical properties: The value for each feature in the predicted domain is divided by the value of corresponding feature in the reference domain and a score suggesting the extent of functional similarity in the predicted domain is determined.
 This analysis is based on the assumption that the high conservation in the predicted domain compared to its reference will result in comparable chemical properties (a value closer to 1).

 2. Needleman-Wunsch global alignment scores: The similarity scores are calculated for the global alignments of two sequence features: primary amino acid sequence and secondary structure.
 The similarity scores between the query and reference sequences are obtained that range from 0 to 1, where 1 is a complete match.

 3. Euclidean distances of protein compositions: The similarity in compositions between the predicted domains and their corresponding references can reflect the functional significance of the predictions and therefore inform the user of the putative biological function conferred by the identified domain.
 These similarities are calculated by Euclidean distance, and the similarity score (1-Euclidean distance) is represented in a range of 0 to 1, where 1 stands for an absolute match.

 4. Measure of similarity between predicted sites and reference domains: The last set of properties considered for feature-based scoring are the measures of coverage, similarity, identity and gaps obtained for the predicted domain sites in the query with respect to the sites in their reference domains.
 The domain coverage is calculated by dividing the residue counts of the predicted domain site in the query protein by the original length of the reference domain.
 The similarity, identity and gap are calculated by dividing the corresponding residue counts in the predicted domain by the calculated domain coverage (rather than the full length of the domain).
 Each of these parameters is reported in a value range of 0 to 1.
 The coverage value of 1 indicates that a complete domain is identified in the query.
 The similarity and identity value of 1 indicates an absolute match in the fraction of domain identified in the query.
 The gap value of 0 means no gap in the sequence, which is represented as the measure of 1-gap so that like other parameters, a score closer to 1 represents a favourable scenario.

 Quick help: `python3 APRICOT/bin/apricot annoscore -h`